DBCDK/publizon-adapter/README.md

 ## Using the adapter

 The adapter must be called with a DÅP token associated with a client that is configured with a agencyId.
-In this way the adapter is able to fetch the proper credentials used to access the publizon API.
+In this way the adapter is able to fetch the proper credentials used to access the PubHub API.

 - The adapter requires the DÅP token to be given as authorization bearer header.